Skip to content

 Commands

-Your voice commands are transcribed and sent to the LLM provider to determine what actions to take.
-Transcriptions and action history are stored in our database for session continuity.
+Transcribed and sent to OpenRouter so it can work out what to do.
+Transcriptions and action history are stored for session continuity.

 Context

-Every action dispatched to your desktop is signed with a per-session cryptographic key that only your desktop holds.
-Even with full server access, an attacker cannot forge valid action signatures.
-Beyond that, only actions from the allowlist are accepted - they can click, type, and scroll, but cannot execute shell commands, access your files, or modify your system.
+Every action dispatched to your desktop is signed with a per-session key that only your desktop holds.
+Full access to the server does not let an attacker forge one.
+Past that, the allowlist still stands: they could click, type and scroll, but they could not run a shell command, read your files, or change your system.

 • Read transcriptions and action parameters